JSC-TBC-Bank/swift-style-guide/README.md

 else {
   fatalError("Authentication Failed")
 }
-// ... do something with values
+// ... do something with unwrapped values
 ```